Mktg_Podcast-057: Strategic Reduction and Agility

 Topics today center around the cost and complexity of marketing, hiring marketing talent, and the unique challenges that CMOs face within the C-Suite.
 Fun times as usual!

-Shahin and Doug discuss the value add of retail stores versus direct-to-consumer options, whether or not personalization works, and the potential traps of using data in marketing.
-They also examine the use of television advertising by startups, and whether hesitancy to use TV ads is about money or a larger push away from the “old” way of doing things.
+Shahin and Doug discuss the value add of retail stores versus direct-to-consumer, personalization and the potential traps of using data in marketing, and television advertising by startups.

 Shahin and Doug talk about the impact of pandemic on financial results, changes in customer buying behavior as a result of work-from-home (WFH) and depending on demographics, and segue into the differences between B2B and B2C marketing.